rmcomplexity/blog/_drafts/django-logging.md

 We first have to remember that python's logging is build in a modular manner.
 A **logger** is the interface our application will use and consists of **formatters**, **filters** and **handlers**.
-As we learned before python's logging library already comes with some useful default which makes defining our own formatters, filters and handlers optional.
+As we learned before python's logging library already comes with some useful default values which makes defining our own formatters, filters and handlers optional.
 As a matter of fact when using a dictionary to configure logging the only required key is `version`, and currently the only valid value is `1`.